dotanuki-labs/norris/README.md

 It will

 - Run static analysers ([Ktlint](https://github.com/pinterest/ktlint) and [Detekt](https://arturbosch.github.io/detekt/))
-- Run all unit tests and generate all JaCoCo reports
+- Run all unit tests
-- Assemble the debug APK
+- Assemble the `release` APK
 - Run Espresso tests

-Please note that an online emulator is required to run this script sucessfully.
+Please note that an online emulator is required in order to run this script sucessfully.

+## Testing Strategy

+This project is **heavily opinionated** on how testing should be done in modern Android projects.
+Particularly, I follow here the approach proposed by [Kent Dodds](https://kentcdodds.com/blog/write-tests) as much as possible:

+> Write tests.
+Not too many.
+Mostly integration

+In practice, we have

+- No mocks are used, only fakes (when needed).
+This project does not use Mockito.
+- Most of unit tests actually are on `platform` modules, since those libraries provide core functionally for features
+- On features, tests are mandatory over data sources, although REST APIs should not be directly faked; instead, we test the whole networking stack by inject fake responses through it
+- When a feature has some domain logic of interest - eg, some validation logic over data - such logic is unit tested
+- Also on features, integrated tests run over over Activities by leveraging a pragmatic way to decoupling it from the underlying View and asserting data flows in the desired directions (either from data source to screen or from screen to data sources)
+- This means that we don't unit test ViewModels
+- Espresso tests ensure cross-screen user journeys and run against the release variant of the application

 ## Credits